Vaddaradhane

-Vaddaradhane by Shivakotiacharya is the earliest extant prose work in Kannada.
+Vaddaradhane by Sivakotiacharya is the earliest extant prose work in Kannada.
 It is a didactic work consisting of nineteen stories and is based on Harisena's Brhatkathakosa.
 The work is also known for mentioning the precursor to modern idli called iddalige prepared using black gram batter.

 Description

 It gives a detailed description of the life of Bhadrabahu of Shravanabelagola.
 The work is dated to the 9th century but some scholars advance a pre-sixth century date for the work.
-Based on internal evidence, it is suggested that Shivakotiacharya may have been a native of Kogali, in the Bellary district of modern Karnataka.
+Based on internal evidence, it is suggested that Sivakotiacharya may have been a native of Kogali, in the Bellary district of modern Karnataka.